leon-thomm/Ryven/docs/README.md

             self.set_output_val(1, new_points)
             self.exec_output(0)

 Input 0 is the 'randomize' execution input, so we need to check for it.
 If the signal comes from input 0 (_input_called == 0_), we want our main widget to generate new points.
 We will do that with a _randomize()_ method which we will later implement in the main widget.
-It needs to know how many points and in which scale, so we give the number (input 1) as well as the scale (input 2) as parameter.
+It needs to know how many points and in which scale, so we give the number (input 1) as well as the scale (input 2) as parameters.
 Input 1 will return a number if it's not connected since we chose a spin box widget for that one.
 Input 2 will return a bool, because we are going to implement a check box for that one shortly.
-And after that we store the points array at output 1 and execute output 0 to pass the signal to the next connected node instance.
+Then we need to store the points array at output 1 and execute output 0 to pass the signal to the next connected node instance.

 Now, it would be cool, if we could manually cause a randomization via a right click action.
 Fortunately we don't have to do anything for that because all execution inputs of a node instance are always manually via right click action executable - pyScript will add that action automatically.